yangxue0827/Generative_Adversarial_Nets/DCGAN/README.md

 # Reference:
    https://github.com/yangxue0827/DCGAN-tensorflow
-   (make some small changes to fix the problem when we want to test):
+   (make some small changes in source code to fix the problem when we want to test):
    problem1: Modify the 94-97th lines of code in model.py
    problem2: Modify the range of noise of the function visualize in utils.py